 New Fall 2020 Transfer Students

 Housing applications will be accepted beginning at 10 a.m.
 Tuesday, April 7.
 The application is available to students who have paid their enrollment deposit and accessed their official Binghamton University email account (Bmail).
 Please keep in mind that it takes 24 – 48 hours for deposits to be processed.
-Students who complete a housing application will be sent a time slot for room selection which will take place in June.
+Students who complete a housing application will be sent a time slot for room selection.
 Watch your Binghamton University email for your room selection time slot.
 Time slots will be sent out a few days prior to the start of room selection.
-Time slots will be randomly generated by computer.
 Once assigned, time slots cannot be changed.

 Most of our transfer students live in the Apartments Community, located just up the hill in Susquehanna and Hillside.
 These apartments are reserved for upperclassmen and transfer students and have single bedrooms, full kitchens and ample parking.
 Residents have access to regular social events and programs specifically geared to meet the needs of transfer students, the Hillside Commons, Susquehanna Coffeehouse and special career-based programming run by our Career and Professional Development Consultant.
 Find more information, photos and videos about our Apartments Community here.